Snowmass Village Chimney Services: Pricing, Mountain Home Care, and Straight Answers

 Why the Mountain Premium Exists:

-- Travel Time: It’s a 2.5-3 hour drive from our Aurora location to Snowmass Village.
-We factor in 5-6 hours of travel time per day.
+- Travel Time: It’s a 2.5 to 3 hour drive from our Aurora location to Snowmass Village.
+We build in 5 to 6 hours of travel time per day, and that time gets paid whether the truck is moving or the crew is on your roof.

-- Altitude Adjustment: Working at 8,000+ feet affects both workers and equipment.
-We need to take more breaks, and gas-powered tools run differently at elevation.
+- Altitude Adjustment: Working at 8,000-plus feet wears on both people and equipment.
+The crew needs more breaks, and gas-powered tools run differently up here than they do in the city.

 Complete Service Packages for Snowmass Properties